-Searching for the best Korean historical drama series in the last 20 years has become the trend.
-For whatever reasons, many people creatively imagine how would it be to create a story provoking to change history.
-Is it because of regret and resentment?
+Searching for the best Korean historical drama series in the last 20 years has become a trend.
+For whatever reason, many people creatively imagine how it would be to create a story to change the course of history.
+Was it because of regret and resentment?

-Days ago, I found it interesting to gather as many Korean dramas as possible.
-That’s why I thought of compiling a whole bunch of lists.
-In this post, I’ll share the 100 best historical Korean drama series known as sageuk, which is a South Korean term denoting historical drama series, films, and plays of all time.
+Days ago, I found it interesting to gather as many Kdrama historical romance series as possible.
+That’s why I thought of compiling a whole bunch of them and consolidating them into one list.
+In this post, I’ll share the 100 best Korean historical drama series known as sageuk, a South Korean term denoting historical drama series, films, and plays of all time.

 Table of Contents

 100+ Best Korean Historical Drama Series Of All Time

 - 3. Jumong

 - 6. The Moon that Embraces the Sun

 - 9. Arang and the Magistrate

 - 12. The Princess Man